Untranslated Games on Gametap

 Anime Babes and Golf.

 Upon further investigation, I discovered that it isn’t alone.
-There’s also at least one Wonder Boy release from Japan as well, and this time they warn that it might not even be possible to play without knowing Kanji. → This better not be as bad as everything else here.
+There’s also at least one Wonder Boy release from Japan as well, and this time they warn that it might not even be possible to play without knowing Kanji. → What is a post?
+A miserable little pile of secrets.

 Thinking about my Wii